 Details of the locations of retained fire stations can be found on our website.
 Candidates are advised to use an online route planner to check their response time if they are unsure.
 Please remember the 5 minute response is from when the pager goes off therefore you could be asleep, in the shower or cutting the grass but you still need to response within 5 minutes.

-If you are selected to join Durham and Darlington Fire and Rescue Service, whatever your educational achievements, you and other new recruits will receive the same basic training, consisting of technical, practical and theoretical work.
+If you are selected to join County Durham and Darlington Fire and Rescue Service, whatever your educational achievements, you and other new recruits will receive the same basic training, consisting of technical, practical and theoretical work.
 The initial training will be held at our Training Centre in Durham, Monday to Saturday from approximately 9am – 5pm.